Deep sigh, and here we go with 10 arguments in favour of eBooks.

-Despite the popularity of the ubiquitous eReader there is still a large contingent of people, like me, who prefer the smell, the tactile feel and laura of physical print books.
-But even as a diehard bibliophile, I have to admit that the digital book or eBook as they call it has a place.
+Despite the popularity of the ubiquitous eReader there is still a large contingent of people, like me, who prefer the smell, the tactile feel of print books.
+But even as a diehard bibliophile, I have to admit that the digital book or eBook as they call it, has a place.
 It offers unique features and versatility that the print book cannot.

-Despite the arguments and the statistics I would contend that the print book will still be with us for many years to come, but even as a self-confessed bibliophile, I am forced to concede that there are times and instances where a eBooks is preferable to a paperback.
+Despite the arguments and the statistics I would contend that the print book will still be with us for many years to come, but even as a self-confessed bibliophile, I am forced to concede that there are instances where an eBooks is preferable to a paperback.

 Print books have a lead time—eBooks Are Instant

 There is something wonderful, almost transcendental about pursuing a well-stocked bookshop.
 However, there is the requirement of getting to the bookshop, finding time, finding the title you’re after, or ordering it in.
-Hence more and more people are ordering online, but even then, there’s the waiting for a delivery, the inevitability of the postman or courier arriving at exactly the same time as you slipped out for milk and bread.
+Hence more and more people are ordering online, but even then, there’s the waiting for a delivery, the inevitability of the postman or courier arriving at exactly the same time as you slipped out to the shops for milk or bread.

 eBooks are portable.
 Print books are not.

 During the winter, I am nomadic, spending several weeks away from home.
 I am inevitably laden down with books from my TBR pile.
-Have you noticed how very heavy a dozen books are in a suitcase?
-My current device has somewhere over three hundred titles in its slim electronic library and the who kit and caboodle weighs a few grams.
-Yet, I’m my stubbornness, I insist on owning the print book.
+Have you noticed how very heavy a dozen books are in a backpack?
+My current device has somewhere over three hundred titles in its slim electronic library and the whole kit and caboodle weighs only a few grams.
+Yet, in my stubbornness, I insist on owning the print book too.
 For this coming winter, I will spare my shoulders and ditch the paperbacks in favour of the eReader.
 My son, who is a student, has practically all of his course material in digital format and finds my attachment to paper eccentric.
 To prepare for my winter away, he is teaching me how to sync my collection to the cloud, whatever that is.
 Once in the cloud, my understanding is, I can switch from eReader, to a laptop to a phone which means I can read where ever I am.